 Which taxes you need to pay and how much depends on several factors:

-• How long you held the asset before selling
+- How long do you hold the asset before selling

 The general formula for calculating capital gains is: